-Smoked soy sauce adds a more intense flavour than regular soy sauce, and can add extra interest to Asian dishes.
-Soy sauce can be used in marinades or a brine for fish, and smoking it beforehand can give a new twist on that smoked flavour.
+Smoked Soy Sauce adds a more intense flavour than regular soy sauce.
+Besides, it can add extra interest to Asian dishes.
+You can use Soy sauce in marinades or a brine for fish.
+On the top of that, if you smoked it beforehand, you’ll get a new twist on that smoked flavour.
 For more Asian-inspired smoked recipes, check out Teriyaki Beef Bites or Marinated Duck Salad Rolls.

 - Bradley Flavor Bisquettes – Cherry